Three Little Chickpeas

 Onions and mushrooms cooking in a pan.

-Be sure to not burn the spices.
+Be sure not to burn the spices.
 Having a glass of water nearby is helpful for oil-free cooking: add a tablespoon at a time to prevent burning.

 Mushrooms and onions with spices cooking in a pan.